cbcrg/nf-phdcourse19/README.md

-# Nextflow training for Phd course 2018
+# Nextflow training for the Bioinformatics Summer School 2019

 ## Nextflow in a nutshell

-A workflow engine for data analysis pipelines with a string focus on:
+A workflow engine for data analysis pipelines with a strong focus on enabling:
 * Portability
 * Reproducibility
 * Scalability
 * Usability

-How?
+### How?
 * Functional/reactive programming model
-* Decoupling and tasks isolation
+* Decoupling and isolating tasks
-* Concise DSL for recurrent task operations
+* Concise domain specific language for recurrent task operations
-* Pragmatic, allows quick prototyping and iterations
+* Pragmatic, allowing quick prototyping and iterations
 * Hide complexity
 * Coexists with errors (!)

-## Prerequisite
+### Prerequisite

 * Unix-like OS (Linux, macOS, etc.)
 * [Java](http://jdk.java.net/) 8 or later